cult-of-coders/meteor-tuts/source/chapters/3/testing.md

 ```

 Now you can easily do in your terminal: `npm run test`.
 Then open your browser on http://localhost:3050 to see the results,
-they will be updated live as you write your test.
+they will be updated live as you write your tests or update your files.

 Test files should end in `*.test.js` and they should have a parent (not necessarily direct) with name `client` or `server`
 depending where we want to run them.